 - Arthroplasty (removing the joint): this is usually reserved for elderly patients who cannot risk prolonged periods of non-weightbearing after surgery.

 If the condition is mild to moderate in severity and the joint can be saved, then various types of bone cutting, or joint repositioning procedures can be considered to improve joint range of motion and to try to limit future joint jamming.
 This procedure is usually combined with joint spur removal and cleanout (known as cheilectomy).

-Surgery, if recommended, is typically performed on an out-patient basis Swedish Medical Center or Providence Regional Medical Center, Everett and performed one foot at a time.
+Surgery, if recommended, is typically performed on an out-patient basis at Swedish Medical Center or Providence Regional Medical Center, Everett and performed one foot at a time.
 The procedures may require use of bone screws to stabilize fusions or bone cuts.
-The surgery may require use of a cast and limited weightbearing until the bone has healed properly.
-Full recovery my take 4-6 months and may require some short term limitations in activities, especially in jobs that require standing or walking.
+The surgery may require use of a cast and limited weightbearing until the bone has healed properly, usually around 6 weeks.
+However, full recovery may take 6 months or longer and may require some short term limitations in activities, especially in jobs that require standing or walking.